-material usage/emission limits

-Compliance with the particulate matter and opacity limits is based on proper operation and maintenance of the equipment, in conjunction with the periodic monitoring that is required.
-At the time of the inspection, no visible emissions were noted from either the lime or dolomite silo; but no active pneumatic loading from a truck was taking place during these observations.
+material usage/emission limits Compliance with the particulate matter and opacity limits is based on proper operation and maintenance of the equipment, in conjunction with the periodic monitoring that is required.
+At the time of the inspection, no visible emissions were noted from either the lime or dolomite silo; but no active pneumatic loading from a truck was observed to be taking place during the inspection. monitoring/recordkeeping The required records for the required inspections were available, and no issues were identified. testing/recordkeeping/reporting No testing of this equipment has been required.

-monitoring/recordkeeping

-The required records for the required inspections were available, and no issues were identified.

-testing/recordkeeping/reporting No testing of this equipment has been required.